dashaternovskaya/dashaternovskaya/README.md

-- 👋 Hi, I’m Dasha Ternovskaya
+- 👋 Hi, I’m Dasha Ternovskaya – recent graduate of Peter the Great St. Petersburg Polytechnic University (SPbPU)
 - 👀 I’m interested in Python, analytics, yoga, foreign languages and ... life!
-- 🌱 I’m currently learning the theory of software testing
+- 🌱 I’m currently learning the theory of software testing and improve my knowledge of Python with the help of JetBrains Academy courses
 - 📫 How to reach me: dashaternovskaya@gmail.com

 <!---